 The General Access Point facilitates the intercommunication of citizens and businesses with public administration bodies, providing access to government information, carrying out paperwork and accessing the information they need to accomplish their objectives.

-In 2020, there were more than 17 million visits to the General Access Point, almost six million more than in the previous year.
+In 2021, there were more than 14 million visits to the General Access Point, almost three million less than in the previous year.

 The General Access Point provides access to the Citizens' Folder.
 It is a one-stop service, where users, either citizens or businesses, can access and browse all the information the administration possesses about them, including open proceedings and registry entries across all public organisations.
 A user can, for example, check the state of their tax returns or find out whether they have any pending traffic fines.
+In 2020, the Citizens' Folder of the General Access Point registered 208 million accesses.